Latest Status

 Similar to the black bear response plan developed in 2016, it lists various scenarios and identifies actions to be taken by the various organizations.

-The grizzly bear response plan will be included in the 2019 RMOW Bear Response Plan to create one document that covers both grizzly and black bears.
-It will be used by RCMP, Bylaw Services, and Conservation Officer Service staff for training.
+The grizzly bear response plan was included in the 2019 RMOW Bear Response Plan to create one document that covers both grizzly and black bears.
+It is used by RCMP, Bylaw Services, and Conservation Officer Service staff for training and reference.